tess-jl/aws-developer-course/notes/17_ECS_ECR_Fargate_Docker.md

 ```
 can see what has happened
 -scale service to run 2 tasks --> update service
-**can only have 1 task/ECS instance!** so instead need to scale our cluster --> create another t2micro that will appear when scaling up
+**can only have 1 task/ECS instance (1 task on an EC2 machine)! with daemon** so instead need to scale our cluster --> create another t2micro that will appear when scaling up

+**when upload a new task def--> ECS scheduler auto starts new containers using updated image and stop containers with previous version**

 ### ECS Service with LB
 -change task def but DO NOT specify a host port (only specify port for container), therefore it becomes random --> able to work with a LB